-1.2 Quantum computation for computational fluid dynamics
+1.2.
+Quantum computation for computational fluid dynamics

 Computational fluid dynamics (CFD) problems often require some of the world's largest classical supercomputers to solve.
 Focus has been directed toward alternative quantum algorithms for these problems [11-26].
-The connection between quantum mechanics and fluid dynamics emerged early on through the Madelung equations, a reformulation of the Schrödinger equations [12, 27] This relationship between quantum computing and CFD was further explored in 1993, when Succi and Benzi [28] used the lattice Boltzmann equation to describe non-relativistic quantum mechanics.
+The connection between quantum mechanics and fluid dynamics emerged early on through the Madelung equations, a reformulation of the Schrödinger equations [12, 27].
+This relationship between quantum computing and CFD was further explored in 1993, when Succi and Benzi [28] used the lattice Boltzmann equation to describe nonrelativistic quantum mechanics.

-Over a decade later, the Harrow-Hassidim-Lloyd (HHL) algorithm, a sparse linear solver with quantum advantage, was used to solve the incompressible Navier-Stokes equations [2].
+Over a decade later, the Harrow-Hassidim-Lloyd (HHL) algorithm, a sparse linear solver with exponential quantum speedup, was used to solve the incompressible Navier-Stokes equations [2].
 Many quantum CFD solvers are also based on the quantum singular value transformation algorithm [29].
 Hybrid quantum and classical algorithms have also been presented for CFD problems [30-32].
-One reduces the CFD problem to a quantum-solvable form, and the quantum device solves the linear system.
+One reduces the CFD problem to a form that a quantum device can solve, and the latter solves the resulting linear system.
 However, the advantage posed by the HHL algorithm does not account for the state preparation and readout requirements [33].
-Implementing efficient input and output methods for quantum computers is in itself a challenge: loading an exponentially large state space representative of n-qubits requires 2^n amplitudes be somehow encoded on a quantum computer.
-Various approaches have been taken, but present generalized encoding methods are upper-bounded by an exponential complexity [34-36], with slight improved efficiency and depth on encoding sparse matrices [37].
+Implementing efficient input and output methods for quantum computers is in itself a challenge: loading an exponentially large state space representative of n qubits requires $2^n$ amplitudes to be encoded on a quantum computer.
+Various approaches have been taken, but present generalized encoding methods are upper-bounded by an exponential complexity [34-36], with slightly improved efficiency and depth on encoding sparse matrices [37].